collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### GitHub: Documentation

 Hopefully, you will want to create a welcoming environment for your project.
 Your documentation might inspire someone else to contribute to a project the way that I was inspired to contribute to TacoFancy.
+You can do this by creating several different pieces of documentation.

 GitHub can help you to generate a LICENSE and CODE_OF_CONDUCT.md based on commonly used licenses and codes
-* LICENSE- tells you the terms under which you can contribute and use the code, based on the law
+* LICENSE- tells you the legal terms under which you can contribute and use the code
-* CODE_OF_CONDUCT.md
+* CODE_OF_CONDUCT.md- a set of rules outlining the expectations and responsibilities of contributors

-* README.md
+* README.md- gives general project information
 * CONTRIBUTING.md

 </td></tr>